New York's 113th State Assembly district

 New York's 113th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Carrie Woerner since 2015.

 Geography

 2020s

 District 113 contains portions of Saratoga, Washington, and Warren counties.
-The city of Saratoga Springs and Glen Falls are included in the district.
+The cities of Mechanicville, Saratoga Springs and Glen Falls, and the towns of Gansevoort, Moreau, Fort Edward, Greenwich, Malta, Northumberland, Saratoga, Stillwater and Wilton are included in the district.

+The district overlaps with New York's 20th and 21st congressional districts, as well as the 43rd, 44th and 45th districts of the New York State Senate.

 2010s

 District 113 contains portions of Saratoga and Washington counties.
 The city of Saratoga Springs is included in the district.